ebridges/financial-accounts/README.md

 ![](docs/img/schema-diagram.png)

-## 3. System design
+## 3. System design goals

-- The application stores data in a SQLite Database identified by a DB URL provided as an argument.
+- The application stores data in a relational datamodel identified by a DB URL provided as an argument.
+- Implemented with a service based architecture supporting web and CLI user interfaces.
+- Ability to scale to hundreds of thousands of transactions per month.
+- Support a basic set of accounting reports (balances, expenses, periodic trends) as well as adhoc queries.

 ## 4. Usage

+### Command line usage

 ```
 Usage: accounts-cli [-h] [--db-url DB_URL] {init-db,init-book,add-account,list-accounts,book-transaction} ...